advoid/advoid.net/_posts/2015-08-14-just-a-test.md

 ---
 layout: post
-title:  "Just a Test!"
+title:  "Just a test!"
 date:   2015-08-14 00:25:07
 categories: advoid update
 ---

-This is a test Post...
+This is a test post...

-Nothing to care about... ;)
+More to come... ;)